yogeshdhamija/roombot/README.md

 To update/change dependencies:
 1. Manually edit `./environment.yml` (Yes, really.
 This is python.
 We don't have lockfiles.)
 1. Update your local environment (see above)

+To get vim shortcuts in the notebook:
+1. `conda install jupyterlab_vim`